 Call for Research Papers

-Requirements Engineering (RE) is a critical factor in developing high-quality and successful software, systems and services.
-The REFSQ working conference series is an established international forum for discussing current and state-of-the-art RE practices, celebrating its 24th year.
-We are excited to hold REFSQ in Utrecht, returning to the location of the first REFSQ meeting in 1994.
-We welcome participants to attend REFSQ'18 in the Netherlands!
+Requirements Engineering (RE) is an important activity in the development of high-quality software, systems and services.
+The REFSQ working conference series is a well-established, leading, international forum for publishing and discussing current and state-of-the-art RE practices, now celebrating its 26th edition.
+We are excited to hold REFSQ2020 in Pisa, Italy, for the first time!

 Working Conference Format

-REFSQ has a long tradition of being a highly structured and interactive event.
-Each session is organised to emphasize discussion among the presenters of papers, pre-assigned discussants, and all the other participants.
-The REFSQ’18 program will include keynote speakers, technical papers, research previews, industrial presentations, as well as posters and tools.
-Workshops and the REFSQ doctoral symposium will be co-located with the main conference.
+REFSQ has a long tradition of being a highly structured and interactive forum.
+Each session is organised to provoke discussion among the presenters of papers, pre-assigned discussants, and all the other participants.
+The REFSQ2020 program will include keynote speakers, technical papers, research previews, industrial presentations, as well as posters and tools.
+Workshops and the REFSQ doctoral symposium will be collocated with the main conference.

-- Vision papers (6 pages)state where the research in the field should be heading towards.
+Vision Papers (up to 6 pages) state where the research in the field should be heading towards.
 Vision papers outline research roadmaps and programmes for the future based on existing knowledge.
-These papers are evaluated based on the insights they offer to the readers and on their potential to shape future research..
+These papers are evaluated based on the insights they offer to the readers and on their potential to shape future research.

-- Research previews (6 pages) describe well-defined research ideas at an early stage of investigation which may not be fully developed.
+Research Previews (up to 6 pages) describe well-defined research ideas at an early stage of investigation which may not be fully developed.
 Research previews will be evaluated based on their relevance, novelty, and soundness of the described research.